-Cinnamon rolls made with butter really don’t need a frosting, but a cream cheese and butter frosting adds just the right amount of tang and is a nice compliment to the strawberry flavor.
+While they don’t really need a frosting, a cream cheese and butter frosting adds just the right amount of tang and is a nice compliment to the strawberry flavor.
 I prefer it over a powdered sugar icing any day.
-Add some caramel to it and serve over apple cinnamon rolls in the Fall.

-Since my homemade strawberry jam is not overly sweet, it just adds a fabulous strawberry flavor to these buttery rolls.
-I’ve seen where others have added fresh strawberries to cinnamon rolls, but by adding jam, you keep the gooey cinnamon roll texture and don’t have all the extra liquid you would get by adding fresh strawberries.
+I’ve tried adding fresh strawberries to cinnamon rolls, but by adding jam, you keep the gooey cinnamon roll texture and don’t have all the extra liquid you get if using fresh strawberries.

-The best part about making a large batch of cinnamon rolls is that you can freeze some for when you have overnight guests or want to share with friends.
-Just wrap them in foil and warm them in the oven and you have instant bliss.
+The best part about making this large batch of cinnamon rolls is that you can freeze some for when you have overnight guests or want to share with friends.

 - Fresh strawberry taste without a runny center